mohamedsharaf/bootstrab/README.md

-# [Bootstrab v1.0.0]
+# [Bootstrab v1.0.1]

+_This is a work in progress based on Bootstrap 3.0.0 RC 2_

 ## English
-This is an RTL implementation of the very popular css framework Bootstrap(https://github.com/twbs/bootstrap).
+This is an RTL implementation of the very popular css framework Bootstrap (https://github.com/twbs/bootstrap).
 Documentation will be written soon in both English and Arabic.